kyverno/kyverno/test/conformance/chainsaw/validate/clusterpolicy/standard/enforce/enforce-validate-existing-allow-existing-violations/README.md

 ## Description

-This test mainly verifies that an enforce validate policy does not block changes in old objects that were present before policy was created
+This test mainly verifies that an enforce validate policy blocks changes in old objects that were present before policy was created when `allowExistingViolations` is set to `false`

 ## Expected Behavior

-1. A pod is created that violates the policy.
+1. A bad pod is created that violates the policy.
 2. The policy is applied.
-3. A pod is created that follows the policy.
-4. Violating changes on bad pad does not cause error.
-5. Violating changes in good pod causes error.
+3. Violating changes in bad pod causes error becuase `allowExistingViolations` is set to `false`
-6. The bad pod once passed the policy, will be tracked by the policy and return error on bad changes.

 ## Reference Issue(s)

-8837
+10084